-You can cut all the marzipan and once and store the slices in an airtight container in the fridge for up to 2 weeks.
+You can cut all the marzipan at once and store the slices in an airtight container in the fridge for up to 2 weeks.

 You can also freeze the marzipan and thaw at room temperature a single serving just 30 minutes before eating it.